bitcraze/docker-aideck/README.md

 # docker-aideck

-Docker image for the aideck
+Docker image for building the aideck gap8